fabianostermann/EAR-Drummer/doc/GUI_Guide.md

-# About EAR Drummer

-The first thing to do is compiling and starting the software.
-In order to do so follow the **Setup Guide**.
+# GUI guide

-When the software and its many windows appear on your screen and you got puzzled read on right here.
+When the program and its many windows appear on your screen and you got puzzled read on right here.

-## What the software wants to do
+## What EAR Drummer wants to do

 Simply said, *EAR Drummer* is a reative drum machine.
-When playing improvised music like jazz music an interactive accompaniment is desired.
+When playing improvised music like Jazz music an interactive accompaniment is desired.
 If there is no human musicians band available to practice playalong records are favoured very often.
 But records do not react to your playing.
 Music generating software that is available for personal computers since 20 years from now could do that, but that complex task is often feared by commercial software producers.

-*EAR Drummer* tries to fill that gap in the rhythmic area.
+*EAR Drummer* aims to fill that gap in the rhythmic area.

 ## Hardware Setup